Developing & nurturing individualised artistic

 Below is a sampling of testimonials from previous bespoke workshop participants as I’ve continued to build and develop my own practice of facilitation:

-Emma Clark (Creative and Projects Associate at New Diorama) —
+Emma Clark (Head of Programme at New Diorama) —

 “John is a skilful and generous facilitator and connector of people.
 The effects of the pandemic on the theatre industry have laid bare the urgent need for approaches that build more trust, care, and mutual understanding into the working relationships of artists/freelancers and producers/institutions.
 John's approaches offer a bold, outside-the-box step in that direction, utilising creative practice to translate complex, difficult to articulate processes for the benefit of all artists involved.”